martinthenth/goal/README.md

 end
 ```

-## Usage
+## Usage with JSON APIs

-Goal's entry point is `Goal.validate_params/2`, which receives the parameters and a validation schema.
+Goal's entry point is `validate_params/2`, which receives the parameters and a validation schema.
 The parameters must be a map, and can be string-based or atom-based.
 Goal needs a validation schema (also a map) to parse and validate the parameters.
 You can build one with the `defschema` macro:

 ```elixir
 defmodule MyApp.SomeController do